London International Screen Dance Festival 2025 celebrates new independent short films from around the world.

 Student filmmakers must have been enrolled in an accredited educational institute at the time the film was made.

-Please note that in previous Festivals approximately 10% of submitted films were selected the final programme.
+Please note that in previous Festivals approximately 10% of submitted films were selected for the final programme.
 Longer films (eg 15-20 minutes) tend to face more competition in regard to gaining a place in the programme.
 No repeat submissions from previous Festivals are admitted.

 Selected artists will be allocated two complimentary passes for the screenings and an invitation to the official reception.
 An official London International Screen Dance Festival selection laurel will be allocated to all Festival participants and a dedicated public relations team will promote the works in the lead up to the festival.